iem-projects/pd-acre/docu/acre_intro.rst

 Common abstractions - acre
 """"""""""""""""""""""""""

-The idea is to collect common abstraction often needed in the different modules, which to prevent redundancy.
+The idea is to collect common abstraction often needed in the different modules to prevent redundancy.
-Every abstraction in the acre module should not depend on another acre modules.
+Every abstraction in the acre module should not depend on another acre module.
-Since used by more modules, it so should not change very much in function and should be at least backward compatible.
+Since used by more modules, care is taken in favor for backward compatible.

 Note: Names should not collide if you use the acre prefix like:
 `acre/split_filename` with abstraction in other directories.